LONGITUDES

 (Above and below) Rasmus Nilausen, “The Theatre of Doubts” (2021).
 Installation view in “Especies de espacios.
 Una reflexión colectiva sobre qué pensar de este mundo” at Galería Pelaires in Palma, Mallorca.
 Photos: David Bonet.
 Courtesy of the artist.

 For Galería PelairesNilausen selected a range of works from the original seven rows that composed the installation.
-The original version consisted of 49 paintings of varied sizes produced between 2014 and 2021, presented on wooden easels with a certain peculiarity that became one of the most beloved features of the show: their cartoon-like feet.
+The original version consisted of 49 paintings of varied sizes produced between 2014 and 2021, presented on wooden easels with a peculiarity that became one of the show's most beloved features: their cartoon-like feet.
 The installation filled the entire circular room of the Meier building.

 The work was originally commissioned for MACBA Museu d'Art Contemporani de Barcelona’s inaugural triennial “Panorama” titled “Notes for an Eye Fire” (October 2021–February 2022), curated by Hiuwai Chu (MACBA’s Head of Exhibitions) and Latitudes.